 Diagnosis and Treatment of Ingrown Toenails

 Dr. Gary Evans and Dr. James Korponay, our foot doctors in New York City and Whitestone, New York , can diagnose your toe with a physical exam.
 He or she may also perform an x-ray if the ingrown toenail was caused by an injury, or to show how deep the nail is.
 If you have an ingrown toenail that is not infected, it can probably be treated at home with various home remedies.
 Some of these include:

 - Pushing skin away from the toenail edge

 - Applying topical ointments to prevent infection

 If your ingrown toenail has progressed and become infected, your podiatrist may recommend surgery.
 Surgery involves removing either all or half of the toenail in an effort to stop the infection altogether.
-Contact our New York City and Whitestone podiatrists for more information about ingrown toenail treatment today.
+Contact our New York City and Whitestone, New York podiatrists for more information about ingrown toenail treatment today.